 Eichenberg stands at 6-foot-6, 306 pounds with adequate arm length.
 When Eichenberg hits his strikes, he generates a jolting amount of power, creating leverage against the defender.
 His hands lock-in and move defenders.

 Eichenberg moves well in space and does an excellent job of keeping his feet controlled to engage defenders in space.
 Notre Dame designs numerous screens that flow towards Eichenberg’s side, and he does a great job of sealing and cutting off linebackers and defensive backs on the move.
 He understands angles in space and rarely lunges or over-extends when trying to hit his target.

-While Eichenberg isn’t the most athletic player at the tackle position in this draft, players like Texas’ Samuel Cosmi are more “athletic” than he is.
+Eichenberg isn’t the most athletic player at the tackle position in this draft.
+Players like Texas’ Samuel Cosmi are more “athletic” than he is.
 However, you don’t need to be an elite athlete to be a successful NFL tackle.
 Players like Mitchell Schwartz and Taylor Decker spring to mind in that regard.

 Liam Eichenberg’s best 2021 NFL Draft fits

-At the top of the second round in the NFL Draft, Liam Eichenberg would also be a good fit for teams like the Jacksonville Jaguars or the Los Angeles Chargers, who need to protect their young quarterbacks.
+At the top of the second round in the NFL Draft, Liam Eichenberg would also be a good pick for teams like the New York Jets or the Los Angeles Chargers, who need to protect their young quarterbacks.
 Eichenberg’s pass protection ability stands out in an NFL Draft class that doesn’t have a consensus OT2 behind Penei Sewell.

 Want more 2021 NFL Draft prospect news?
 Want to do your own mock draft?